5-scaled.jpeg?w=1024&h=683&scale

 The majority of vehicular movements associated with the development will occur during the construction phase, which is expected to take a maximum of 16 weeks.
 A temporary construction compound will be created towards the north-western boundary of the site.

-Once the solar farm has been completed and is operational, there will be 1-2 visits a month for routine maintenance.
+Once the site has been completed and is operational, there will be one to two visits a month for routine maintenance.

 Specialist Environmental Surveys

-A range of specialist consultants have undertaken surveys to be submitted with the planning application, to aid in the design process and to ensure the site is appropriate for development.
-The following surveys have been undertaken;
+A range of specialist consultants have undertaken surveys to aid in the design process and to ensure the site is appropriate for development.
+The following surveys have been undertaken:

 • Flood Risk Assessment